 3 Steps To Get Started With Pricing Your Rewards

-Now that you had the opportunity to dive into some of the nitty-gritty details of reward pricing, it’s time you get started for your own project.
+Now that you had the opportunity to dive into some of the nitty-gritty details of Kickstarter reward pricing or Indiegogo Perk pricing strategy, it’s time you get started for your own project.
 Here are the steps:

 1. Read the in-depth strategy on the psychology of rewards.
 I’ll guide you through what makes for a good rewards strategy.
 Hint: it’s one that combines a touch of human psychology with your own creativity.